Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 The Use of CBD for Itchy Paws

 CBD has been known to have a soothing effect when applied topically, which makes it great for allergies.
 You can help soothe your dog’s itchy paws with CBD oil for dogs and cats.
 Dab a small amount of the oil on your dog’s paws with a clean cloth.
 This should help ease the sensation.
 CBD oil contains Omega-3 and Omega-6 amino acids, which are ideal for itchy skin.

 Above all, the most important thing is to ensure that you improve the hygiene of your dog.
-You need to clean your dog regularly to prevent the accumulation of dirtiness on the paws.
+You need to clean your dog regularly.
+This is to prevent the accumulation of dirtiness on the paws.
 Dogs play on the dirt which is why you should monitor where dog normally plays to prevent it from being infected by bacteria.
 Try this for more info.